elastic/elastic-package/docs/howto/system_testing.md

           {"parent":[{"k":"v"},{"k":"v"},{"k":"v"}]}
 ```

-The test is applied when `system_test.expected_event_count` is defined and `> 0`.
+The test is applied when `assert.events_count` is defined and `> 0`.
 It expects a message body comprised of a JSON string that includes an arbitrary top-level field whose value is an array.
 The system test will only pass when the number of elements in this array is equal to the configured value.

 #### Placeholders